quintel/documentation/docs/main/curves.md

 etc
 ```

-... with 8,760 rows (one for each hour per year) each with a numeric value which displays the demand, supply or price over time.

-For demand  curves (which also includes import/export curves) the numeric value is not important as the ETM will only use the shape of your profile.
-For supply curves the sum of the profile should equal the total annual number of full load hours of the specific technology.
+For **price curves**, the unit of the values is €/MWh.

+For **supply** curves ('capacity profiles'), the sum of the profile should equal the total annual number of full load hours of the specific technology.
 This means that for each hour the profile should contain a value between 0 and 1 specifying the fraction of peak capacity used in that hour.
-For price curves the numeric value should display the price of each hour of the year.
+E.g. a value of 0.5 means that 50% of peak capacity is utilised in that hour.

+For **demand** curves (which also includes gas import/export curves) the unit used does not matter.
+The ETM will only use the _shape_ of your profile.
+For example, if your profile sums up to 500 and the first hour has a value of 5, 1% of the annual demand in the ETM is assigned to the first hour.

+Click on the question mark in the curve upload form for specific file instructions about the selected curve.

-_Note: When uploading a custom curve the ETM always prioritizes your curve above any standard curves used within the ETM.
+_Note: When uploading a custom curve the ETM always prioritizes your curve over any standard curves used within the ETM.
 This means that even if you choose a different weather year (see ['Weather conditions'](https://pro.energytransitionmodel.comscenario/flexibility/flexibility_weather/extreme-weather-conditions)) any uploaded profiles will remain intact while other profiles will change according to that weather year._

 ### Results
 The chart on the right shows the profiles of all categories that can be modified.
 If you upload a custom profile, this is reflected in the chart.
 Note that if a technology is not present in your scenario, the chart series will be empty.
 By default, the chart shows the daily peak capacity of the profile for the whole year.
 Select a month or week in the dropdown menu to see the hourly values.
 You can download the hourly demand and supply curves in your scenario in the Results → [Data](https://pro.energytransitionmodel.com/scenario/data/data_export/energy-flows) export section.